tkw4063/Game1/README.md

 * Python v.
 3.11.1
 * Pygame 2.1.3.dev8

-Motication: I knew I wanted to build a game where you collect some sort of objects for points.
+Motivation: I knew I wanted to build a game where you collect some sort of objects for points.
 And I think dinosaurs are cute and thought it would be funny to have a game where you have to feed them people.

-Reasoning: I originally wanted to structure it so that each of my components was separate that way it was reusable.
-I managed to do this with the exception of the Win/Lose screen functions and my game loop.
-Because of the way I set up my "Play", "Play Again", and "Exit" buttons I could not separate the functions for the win/lose screens from the game loop without getting an error from a cyclical import.
+Reasoning: For view, I have the main screen that is in the game loop.
+I also have the introScreen, winScreen, and loseScreen functions.
+For controller, in the dino class, it takes in the keypad presses to then move the dinosaur.
+In the buttons function, it takes in the mouse presses and if the press is over the space where the button is located it response appropriately.
+For model, I have the food group, the dinosaur group, score, these are all in the game loop; and in this it is also checking to see if there is a collision between the dinosaur group and the food group in order to update the screen and remove food as appropriate; with the score keeping track of how many food has been eaten.
+Each of my model pieces are loose in the game loop, I originally wrote this as all one file and had to seperate it out in doing that I ran out of time - ideally I wcould construct a class to contain them.
+I also would have ideally been able to seperate my win screen and lose screen out from my file with my game loop but when I tried to give each their own file I kept getting an error because it was a cyclical import  due oto how I liked the buttons to the ap

 ![diagram](https://user-images.githubusercontent.com/33873660/222286894-775c04a6-2b85-4a40-b7ab-845eb68c7e16.jpg)

 Future Work:

-Game Components:
-* Game Loop:
-  * Dinosaur
-  * Creates 10 food objects - calls the People class
-  * Adds the food to a group and randomly places it on the screen - uses the blocks function
-  * sets initial counter
-  *

-* Model:
- * Character: position, collison

-* View:
- * Gameboard
- * Score
- * Timer
- * Win/lose alert

-* Controller:
- * Movement of dinosaur (arrows)

-* Entities:
- * Dinosaur - playable character
- * Food - these are the collectables in the form of humans